-- A. Since the wicked have not yet been judged, Messiah has not yet come, nor his kingdom established, the Psalms function today in the same way as they did for the original recipients. - B. The righteous are to pray and praise Yahweh the way the psalmists did until God finally sends Messiah and establishes his kingdom on the earth.
-Then, the righteous will finally reign and the wicked will be judged. - C. "The book of Psalms instructs the reader concerning faith in God's person, works, and word that God will deliver the King and all blessed in him from their troubles and wicked enemies and bring them to Zion to the praise and glory of God" (Toews, 6).
+Since the wicked have not yet been judged, Messiah has not yet come, nor his kingdom established, the Psalms function today in the same way as they did for the original recipients.
+The righteous are to pray and praise Yahweh the way the psalmists did until God finally sends Messiah and establishes his kingdom on the earth.
+Then, the righteous will finally reign and the wicked will be judged.
+Or as Brian Toews writes, "The book of Psalms instructs the reader concerning faith in God's person, works, and word that God will deliver the King and all blessed in him from their troubles and wicked enemies and bring them to Zion to the praise and glory of God."
+21

-IX.
-Literary Structure
+V. Literary Structure

-- A. The organization of the Psalter into five books paralleling the five books of the Torah has already been discussed previously. - B. "The most important issue in regard to the shaping of the Psalter is not who shaped it into the book as we now have it, but the theological perspective of the 'Psalms-shaper.'
+The organization of the Psalter into five books paralleling the five books of the Torah has already been discussed previously.
+As Toew writes concerning the editing of the Psalter into a book,

+The most important issue in regard to the shaping of the Psalter is not who shaped it into the book as we now have it, but the theological perspective of the 'Psalms-shaper.'
 From Daniel 9 and Ezra 1 it is clear that the book of Jeremiah and the Law of Moses were read and played a significant role in the hopes of Israel in the post-exilic period.
 The shaper of the Psalter then knew the prophetic picture of the restoration of Israel (Dt 30:1-10; Jer 30-33).
 Living in the post-exilic context as revealed in the books of Ezra/Nehemiah, Haggai, Zechariah, and Malachi it would have been clear to the psalms-shaper that the prophetic promises of God to Israel had not fully been realized.
 They had returned from exile in fulfillment of the Lord's seventy year promise (Jer.
 29:12; Ezra 1:1) but the kingdom had not yet come.
 Instead they were slaves on the land (Ezr.
 9:9 and Neh.
 9:39).
 For the psalms-shaper his perspective must be one which looks forward to the future.
-God's plan for Israel and the nations in the Abrahamic promise and the Seed were still to come" (ibid.).
+God's plan for Israel and the nations in the Abrahamic promise and the Seed were still to come.